 When Québécois fully realize the harm John A. Macdonald inflicted on 1) Amerindians, 2) French Canadians, and, to a large extent, on 3) English-speaking Canadians, they must stay calm.
 All must stay calm.

 We have a future to build, and it must be built harmoniously.

 A word on Covid-19.
 Quebec and other Canadian provinces have entered the second wave of the Covid-19 crisis.
-Let us protect one another and make sure that people do not resort to suicide.
-Losing one’s position is a terrible affliction, but this is a crisis and governments must help.
+Let us protect one another and ensure that people do not commit suicide.
+Losing one’s position is a terrible affliction, but this is a crisis, and governments must help.
 People are afraid.
 My little area of Quebec is a pale yellow zone, but that will probably change.
-Quebec City, Québec’s capital, is the current epicentre of the pandemic in this province.
+Quebec City, Québec’s capital, is this province’s current pandemic epicentre.
 However, it seems Covid-19 will not spare anyone.
 I’ve been indoors since early March.
 It isn’t good.
 Yet, I pity those who must go out.
 Let us help one another.

 A few novels tell about the exodus and the many obstacles French Canadians had to face.
 These are:

 - La Terre paternelle (Patrice Lacombe; 1846) (novel: Canadiana.2)

 - Maria Chapdelaine (Louis Hémon; 1914) (novel: Canadiana.2)